 NGAL - The Leaders and Unicorns of Tomorrow

 Above all NGAL program is an opportunity for the students to get guidance and feedback from experienced mentors and improve business models in international setting.
 However, in the end, it's a competition and there is going to be a winner.
-The students work intensively during the hands-on program, which lasts for three weeks, and during the rest of the summer, they will have the help from mentors locally and internationally to get their business' started.
+The students work intensively during hands-on program, which lasts for three weeks, and during the rest of the summer, they will have the help from mentors locally and internationally to get their business' started.

 The week in Tartu started off with introductions - both people and their ideas.
 Some had prototypes, like team BarFrog, whose plan is to help customers to "master their night" and bar managers to "stay ahead of the curve" (as the slogan goes).
 BarFrog wants to improve the going out experience by introducing a beacon system that would allow the bars to have access to a lot of analytical data about their visitors and sales and give the customers an opportunity to pay and set limits via smart phone and get promotional deals.
-The University of Charleston boys Anthony, Max and Kyle showed us the beacons they intend to use when they turn their business plan into reality.
+The College of Charleston boys Anthony, Max and Kyle showed us the beacons they intend to use when they turn their business plan into reality.

-Another University of Charleston student Austin from team Rodbug also had a working prototype but at that moment it needed a little patch up.
+Another College of Charleston student Austin from team Rodbug also had a working prototype but at that moment it needed a little patch up.
 But hey, that was just Rodbug 1.0 - the final product might be Rodbug 853.5!
 That's how it is with hardware-based businesses.
 Rodbug is a device that is mounted on a fishing-rod and it automatically tracks and records where and when you get the most bites on your rod.
 Being a devoted fisherman himself, Austin knows what fishermen want and he truly believes in this project.
 He says that most fishermen don't have the time or simply don't want to take out their phones or notebooks in the middle of a fishing trip to manually record their bites.

 Staci and Gwen from Nebraska Wesleyan University are also taking the hardware route.
 They are going to develop a drug detection device that would discreetly test drinks for known date-rape drugs and alcohol.
 It looks like a common drink stir, it offers safety and security and it's called SipSafe.